 Enumerate subdomains

-Navigate to Attack Surface Mapping > Digital Footprint for Domain > Subdomain Finder.
+From the left navigation menu, select Attack Surface Mapping > Digital Footprint for Domain > Subdomain Finder.

 Enter a domain (e.g., example.com).